-Apart from regular VAT returns, all transactions with taxpayers from EU member states need to be reported on an European Sales List and an European Purchase List.
-Additionally, all transactions involving goods with taxpayers from EU member states must be reported on Intrastat returns, provided the relevant threshold is reached.
+Apart from regular VAT returns, all Croatian taxpayers undertaking transactions with taxpayers from other EU member states must report these transactions on an European Sales List or on an European Purchase List.
+Additionally, all Croatian taxpayers with transactions involving goods with taxpayers from other EU member states must report these transactions on Intrastat returns, provided the relevant threshold is reached.
 For more information on real estate services in Croatia, please contact:

-Paul Suchar
+Paul Suchar Partner

 KPMG in Croatia

-Eurotower, Ivana Lucica 2a Zagreb, 10000 Croatia
+Eurotower, Ivana Lucica 2a

+Zagreb, 10000

+Croatia

+T: +385 1 5390 032

+M: +385 91 4668 032

 E: psuchar@kpmg.com